Giftbit/currencyapi/docs/quickstart/accounts.md

 The response will be similar to the response for posting a transaction with a `value` that indicates the maximum value that the account can provide for this transaction.
 Since this is just a simulation and NOT an actual transaction, it will not have a `transactionId`.

+Once you're ready to charge the Account, simply pass the `value` returned from the simulation into the [charge](TODO ADD LINK TO ABOVE SECTION) method.

 ## Next Steps

 Once you're set up with Accounts, it's easy to add our [Drop-In Gift Card solution](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md).
 You can also take customer engagement to the next level with targeted [Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/promotions.md).